acend/kubernetes-basics-training/content/en/docs/04/_index.md

 deployment.apps/example-web-go created
 ```

-We're using an example from us (a simple Go application), which you can find on [Docker Hub](https://hub.docker.com/r/acend/example-web-go/) and [GitHub (source)](https://github.com/acend/awesome-apps).
+We're using a simple sample application written in Go which you can find built as an image on [Quay.io](https://quay.io/repository/acend/example-web-go/) or its source on [GitHub](https://github.com/acend/awesome-apps).

 {{% param distroName %}} creates the defined and necessary resources, pulls the container image (in this case from Docker Hub) and deploys the Pod.